 - 1-2 Tbsp.
 Crunchy Gluten-free Topping (optional)

 - Add the roasted veggies and bone broth to a small saucepan and bring to a simmer for 5-7 minutes or until small bubbles form and the veggies and broth are heated through.

-- In a high-speed blender or food processor add the veggies and bone broth, make sure the lid is on tight before blending.
+- In a high-speed blender or food processor, add the veggies and bone broth, and make sure the lid is on tight before blending.
 Blend for 1 minute or until smooth.

 - Drizzle with olive oil to garnish and top with toppings of choice.

 This is an excellent crouton alternative, perfect for soup and salads.
 But, of course, you can also snack on this by itself.

 - 1/4 cup sliced almonds

 - 1/4 cup hemp seeds

 - 1 Tbsp. black sesame seeds

 - Place in a jar and shake.
 Store in the fridge or freezer for up to 3 months.